RealCaddish/GreenLungofKY/README.md

 ##Examining parks per person in the Bluegrass

 What's the amount of park space per person by county in the bluegrass?
 Perhaps a look into Bangkok Thailand can provide an answer to that question.
 Take a look at a fairly recent example From NASA's Earth Observatory in 2014.
-Bangkok's <i> Bang Kachao </i> region, nicknamed a green lung, serving as a lush artery of greenspace at the heart of the city's 8.8 million population:
+Bangkok's <i> Bang Kachao </i> region, nicknamed a green lung, serving as a lush artery of greenspace at the heart of the city's 8.8 million residents:

   https://earthobservatory.nasa.gov/images/85382/bang-kachao-bangkoks-green-lung